markviews/VRGamepad/README.md

 - Fix all bugs

 ### Bugs
-- Buttons are setup for Vive, Probly won't work for any other VR controllers at the moment
 - Trackpad dosn't send data to virtual controller if the controller was out of range of the lighthouses when this program was opened.
 - xbox "back" button opens annoying SteamVR popup (I don't recomend mapping it for now)